SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Additions Related to Inheritance and Instantion
+### Additions Related to Inheritance and Instantiation

 The table below includes selected syntax related to inheritance in class and method declarations.
+It includes additions related to instantiation.

 > **💡 Note**<br>
 > - Some of the syntax options have already been mentioned previously.
 This is to summarize.